draghan/ChessScoreBoard/README.md

 Application is written in C++ and uses wxWidgets 3 library.

 Should be multiplatform, but was tested only under Linux Mint 18 KDE, Windows 7 and Windows 10.

+## How to get application

+For Windows platform there is prepared build in [windows-build](./windows-build) directory.